 Life Before Ulster

-She has worked in the third-level sector since 1997, specialising in the fields of psychoanalysis, psychosocial studies and critical theory.
-Noreen is a founding scholar of the British Psychoanalytic Council (BPC), a member of the Association for Psychosocial Studies (ASP), and a fully-accredited clinical member of the Northern Ireland Institute of Human Relations (NIIHR), the Irish Forum for Psychoanalytic Psychotherapy (IFPP), the Psychoanalytic Section of the Irish Council for Psychotherapy (ICP), the College for Psychoanalysis and Jungian Analysis (CPJA), and the United Kingdom Council for Psychotherapy (UKCP).
+Noreen has worked in the third-level sector since 1997, specialising in the fields of psychoanalysis, psychosocial studies, critical theory, and visual culture.
+She is a founding scholar of the British Psychoanalytic Council, a member of the Association for Psychosocial Studies, and a fully-accredited clinical member of the Northern Ireland Institute of Human Relations, the Irish Forum for Psychoanalytic Psychotherapy, the Psychoanalytic Section of the Irish Council for Psychotherapy, the College for Psychoanalysis and Jungian Analysis, and the United Kingdom Council for Psychotherapy.

-Noreen is committed to facilitating students learning from experience through developing their observation, analytical and interpretive skills and their capacity for self-awareness, self-reflectivity and insight.
+Noreen is committed to facilitating students learning from experience through developing their observation and analytical skills and their capacity for self-awareness and self-reflectivity.

-Noreen’s research engages with clinical psychoanalysis and the field of psychosocial studies to explore the central importance played by cultural objects in the unconscious lives of patients and psychoanalytic psychotherapists inside and outside the consulting room.
-She is completing a sole-authored book entitled “The Culture-Breast: Cultural Experiences and the Psychoanalytic Clinic”, which is contracted to be published by Routledge.
-She is also interested in the impact of psychosocial factors on the unconscious dynamics – transference and countertransference – underpinning the therapeutic relationship.
+Noreen’s research engages with clinical psychoanalysis and the field of psychosocial studies to explore the central importance played by cultural objects in the unconscious lives of patients and psychoanalytic clinical practitioners inside and outside the consulting room.
+She is the author of the book, “The Culture-Breast in Psychoanalysis: Cultural Experiences and the Clinic” (Routledge 2021).

-Noreen is the Director of “Psychoanalysis +”, an international, interdisciplinary initiative that brings together clinical, academic and artistic approaches to, and applications of, psychoanalysis.
-Large public events have taken place in, for example, the Freud Museum in London, the National Museum of Decorative Arts and History, Science Gallery Dublin, Filmbase, and IMMA – The Irish Museum of Modern Art.
-She was commissioned by IMMA to develop Unconscious Objects: A Series of Conversations around Art & Psychoanalysis, which she facilitated with Curator Lisa Moran.
-Noreen is the Co-Director (with Maggie Long and Jolene Mairs Dyer) of “Mental Health & the Arts”, an interdisciplinary, cross-border initiative that convenes public events on psychosocial issues in cultural institutions in partnership with community groups/organisations.
+Noreen is the Director of “Psychoanalysis +” (2013- ), an international, interdisciplinary initiative that brings together clinical, academic and artistic approaches to, and applications of, psychoanalysis.
+Large public events have taken place in the National Museum of Decorative Arts and History, Science Gallery Dublin, Filmbase, IMMA – The Irish Museum of Modern Art, and the Freud Museum in London.

-Noreen was the convener (with Michael O’Rourke) of “The(e)ories: Critical Theory & Sexuality Studies” (2002-2013), which brought many of the world’s most eminent theorists on feminism, queer theory, sexuality, gender to Ireland.
+Noreen was the convener (with Michael O’Rourke) of “The(e)ories: Critical Theory & Sexuality Studies” (2002-2013), which brought many of the world’s most eminent theorists on sexuality and gender to Ireland.